PovertyAction/ipa-data-tech-handbook/README.md

 brew install just
 ```

-After installing Just, run the following from the root folder of this repository:
+After installing Just and Nushell, run the following from the root folder of this repository:

 ```bash
 just get-started